Advertisements

 Smith performed in the rock opera Tommy’s 1973 Australian stage adaptation in addition to supporting parts in TV shows from the 1990s.

 He made cameos in the movies State Coroner, Blue Heelers, and Snowy River: The McGregor Saga.
-For the album “Eye Like the Sky,” Brod and this son Ambrose’s band King Gizzard and the Lizard Wizard started working together in 2023.
+For the album “Eye Like the Sky,” Brod and their son Ambrose’s band King Gizzard and the Lizard Wizard started working together in 2023.

-The Dingoes were granted entry into the ARIA hall of fame in 2009.
+The Dingoes were granted entry into the ARIA Hall of Fame in 2009.
 A year after the release of their new album, Tracks, the trio returned to the Australian charts.

-Smith stated in an interview with an Australian musician in 2018 that “I’m not retired, but I am an old pensioner dude now.”
+Smith stated in an interview with an Australian musician in 2018 “I’m not retired, but I am an old pensioner dude now.”

 I’ll try my best, but I’m 70 years old and the phone isn’t ringing with requests for me to appear on the cover of Vanity Fair.
 Simply trying to cram as much as I can in.